How do you plan your travel clothing?

 Sweaters, coats, boots, etc., take up a lot of room in your suitcase.
 If you can, wear them on the plane if you’re flying, or put them in the trunk if you’ll be driving so you can access them easily once you get to your destination.

 Finally, get organized with your carry on items.
-Keep things you need during the trip handy – like medication, eye glasses, or your passport – and store them in a secure but easily accessible place, like a zippered pocket of your purse or carry on.
+Keep things you need during the trip handy – like medication, eyeglasses, or your passport – and store them in a secure but easily accessible place, like a zippered pocket of your purse or carry-on.
 Have food allergies?
 Take along your own snacks.

 So what’s the bottom line?

-Think ahead, plan carefully, and get organized.
 Travel is stressful enough without arriving at your destination completely unprepared.
 So don’t do it.
-If you know what you’re going into and plan accordingly, you’ll not only look great, you’ll have TONS more fun.